On October 14th, 1963, a group of eight interested people met to form a “little theatre group” in Paducah, Kentucky.

 In 1968, a fire nearly destroyed the building and a renovation was started to improve the facility.

 The 1970′s saw a growth in the annual budgets from $2,500 to $50,000.
 The number of plays increased from four to six per season and the number of performances grew to thirty per year with audiences increasing to 8,000.

 Located in the historic Market House Building, the theatre has also been a centerpiece of historic restoration in downtown Paducah.
-With the acquisition of three additional buildings, the theatre has been a community symbol of the drive to improve the historic Market House Square.
+With the acquisition of three additional buildings in 1996, the theatre became a community symbol of the drive to improve the historic Market House Square.